stuartridout/teamlink/Documentation/README.md

-﻿# Import TeamLink as an unmanaged solution into Dataverse for Teams environment
+﻿# Import TeamLink as a managed solution into Dataverse for Teams environment

-This document provides instructions on how to add the components of TeamLink app in a *Dataverse for Teams* environment as an unmanaged solution.
+This document provides instructions on how to add the components of TeamLink app in a *Dataverse for Teams* environment as a managed solution.

 ## Contents